git/git.github.io/rev_news/drafts/edition-22.md

 Dun Peal wrote that he is using vimdiff as his mergetool, and has the 'mergetool.vimdiff.trustExitCode' configuration option set to 'true' in his ~/.gitconfig file.
-Nervertheless when he makes vimdiff exit with code 1 (to mean failure), Git still acts as if the merge has succeeded.
+Nervertheless when he makes vimdiff exit with code 1 (to mean failure), Git still acts as if the merge had succeeded.

-From the documentation of 'mergetool.vimdiff.trustExitCode' he expected that with such an exit code Git would consider that the merge hasn't been successful.
+From the documentation of 'mergetool.vimdiff.trustExitCode' he expected that with such an exit code Git would consider that the merge hadn't been successful.

 Jeff King, alias Peff, replied that the configuration variable "is used only for a 'user' tool, not for the builtin tool profiles".
 And,